 Summary of the Indian Textile Happenings in Last few months

-Having presence in antimicrobial fabrics since 2011, Surgicot Textiles Ltd has seen increase in order since the pandemic onset.
+Having a presence in antimicrobial fabrics since 2011, Surgicot Textiles Ltd has seen an increase in order since the pandemic onset.

 Along with HeiQ and HealthGuard there is one more technology competitor Polygiene, which has raised expectations with ViralOff technology.

 Indian Textile Chemicals and Technology Start-ups- Market is waiting for your solutions!